blnik/OpinionDynamics/README.md

 - ODE model (ODE.ipynb): analysis of averaging, symmetric, fixed asymmetry, opinion dependent asymmetry
 - SDE model (SDE.ipynb): symmetric, fixed asymmetry
 - PDE model (PDE.ipynb): symmetric, fixed asymmetry
--

 Some of the code takes a while to run and is therefore commented out.
-The corresponding results of the code that is commented out can be found in the `savedResults` folder.
+The corresponding results of the code that is commented out can be found in the `savedResults` directory.